|1. Description - |

 |3.
 Special Facilities and/or Equipment - |

 - Classroom equipped with multimedia projection and presentation capabilities.
-Laboratory equipped with anesthetic machine, patient breathing circuits, E.C.G. and audible patient monitors, wet treatment table halogen light, hand and power dental instruments, and an autoclave.
+Laboratory equipped with hand and power dental instruments.
 Veterinary dental models and audiovisual materials.
-Live animal specimens including at least dogs, cats, and housing and handling facilities for live animals.
+Live animal specimens including at least dogs, cats, and rabbits and housing and handling facilities for live animals.
+Cadavers, skulls, typodonts, and other models.

 |4.
 Course Content (Body of knowledge) - |